eon01/SaltStackCheatSheet/README.md

 ![](images/sfd.png)

-## Installing SaltStack - Ubuntu 12, 14, 16 and 18
+## Installing SaltStack - Ubuntu 12, 14, 16, 18 and 20

-Update your key base and sources lists from [this page](https://repo.saltstack.com/#ubuntu) according to your distribution.
+Update your key base and source lists from [this page](https://repo.saltstack.com/#ubuntu) according to your distribution.

 Example: Ubuntu 18 - Python3